top of page

 1948

-The "old" white building was torn down after the new brick building went into service in 1949: a unique “Modified Gothic” church built by the congregation under the supervision of Larson Construction and Engineering Co.
+The "old" white building was torn down after the new brick building went into service in 1949.
+It was built by the congregation under the supervision of Larson Construction and Engineering Co.
 Three buildings at the former General Defense Depot of Ogden, (now Business Depot Ogden) were purchased, dismantled and their materials salvaged to build the church.
 An agreement with a local brickyard allowed the church to keep one brick for every two they cleaned.
 Congregants donated 10,000 hours of labor to salvage materials, including cleaning an estimated 60,000 bricks to build their new home.
 The timbers in the building's walls were salvaged from the old prisoner of war barracks.
 (Elim History)

 The altar painting by Swedish painter G.N.
 Malm hangs in the north stairwell reminding congregants of their Swedish roots.
 The original cross that once hung over the entrance can now be found in a display case.